Jackson Creek Parkway Road Improvements

-The section from Higby Road south to Baptist Road is in the district but only half of that segment had been improved to a four-lane section.
-Growth in the area was causing the two-lane section to operate at capacity with backups occurring on a regular basis.
+The section from Higby Road south to Baptist Road is in the district, but only half of that segment was improved to a four-lane section.
+Growth in the area was causing the two-lane section to operate at capacity, with backups occurring on a regular basis.
 Two lanes of traffic needed to be maintained through the construction process.

 The mile-long road improvements beautify the Jackson Creek Parkway and add a multitude of capacity through the following scopes: two new traffic lanes on the east side of the existing roadway, turning lanes, bike lanes, curb and gutter, storm drain system, center median with concrete and landscape rock, road lighting, and a sidewalk on the east side.
 The project added bike lanes and ensured that the Preble’s Meadow Jumping Mouse habitat was protected.
 Construction was completed prior to the critical holiday shopping season.

 Triview Metro District adopted a unique method to accelerate project delivery with the Construction Manager-General Contractor (CMGC) approach, making it possible to resolve issues before the design was finalized and to accelerate construction.
 Kiewit Infrastructure Group was selected to provide Construction Management General Contractor services on the project when plans were completed to the 60 percent level.
 Kiewit offered input on the design to improve constructability, minimize risks, reduce costs, and accelerate the construction process.